Business & AskBiz Glossary

 Year-on-Year Growth (YoY)

 The percentage change in a metric compared to the same period last year.
-More reliable than MoM for seasonal businesses because it removes seasonal distortions.
+More reliable than MoM for seasonal businesses.

 Compound Annual Growth Rate (CAGR)